Building planned for completion in 2020; theater of a professional caliber

 The theater company has now entered its second phase of fund raising, seeking another $4 million to add a three-story 330-seat auditorium (the first story at below-ground level for rehearsals).
 It will feature a proscenium stage, and the rake of the seating allows unobstructed views for audience members from the first row to the last.
 The auditorium will be constructed onto the north end of the building.

-Phase II funds also will go toward the extensive renovation costs of the existing building, which include the creation of a public bakery cafe in the south end, providing house-made gourmet desserts for theater goers at intermission.
-The cafe also will be a new gathering place for Stillwater residents and visitors.
-Adjacent to the planned bakery cafe space, the building features an elegant, wrap-around, solid wood bar, and a spacious lobby with comfortable seating.
+Phase II funds also will go toward the extensive renovation costs of the existing building, which include the creation of a bakery in the south end, providing house-made gourmet desserts for theater goers at intermission.
+The bakery also will be a new gathering place for Stillwater residents and visitors.
+Adjacent to the planned bakery space, the building features an elegant, wrap-around, solid wood bar, and a spacious lobby with comfortable seating.

 Train car to be converted to snack shop on Brown’s Creek State Trail